-According to a 2021 Pew Research study, 93% of ADULTS with a college degree have traveled internationally, and about 70% of that group have visited 3 or more countries.
+- According to a 2021 Pew Research study, 93% of ADULTS with a college degree have traveled internationally, and about 70% of that group have visited 3+ countries.

 How many Americans have, at some point, lived in another country?

-Could not find an answer to that so came up with a broad estimate – and it appears to be near 1 in 3 residents of the U.S. have lived in another country at some point in their life.
+Could not find an answer to that so produced a broad estimate – it appears that near 1 in 3 residents of the U.S. have lived in another country at some point in their life.

 15% + 3% + 7% is 25%.
 That’s 1 in 4 U.S. residents.

-Thus, a reasonable estimate is 35% or more of U.S. residents have had experiencing living abroad for some period of time (ranging from a summer to years long trips).
+Thus, a reasonable estimate is 35% or more of U.S. residents have had experiencing living abroad for some period ranging from a summer to years long trips.